iManage Work contains two basic objects called documents and containers.

 Each container can be specified with one of the following creation requirements:

-Optional: Containers marked as Optional can be added when the workspace is created, or at a later time.
+- Optional: Containers marked as Optional can be added when the workspace is created, or at a later time.
 The predefined container structure is still enforced if the container is added later.
-To add a folder after the workspace is created, click New Folder from the iManage Work desktop.
+To add a folder after the workspace is created, select New Folder from the iManage Work desktop.

 Even though a workspace template defines many aspects of a workspace, these restrictions are enforced only when Flexible Folders is enabled.
 Flexible Folders is a feature that enforces the use of templates when creating workspaces and the folders within it.

-This feature is enabled in iManage Control Center (Global > Flexible Folders) and affects the iManage Work system as a whole.
+This feature is enabled in iManage Control Center (Global > Flexible Folders) and affects the iManage Work system.
 It is a global capability and is either enabled or disabled for all libraries.

 If disabled, users can create workspaces and folders within them without using a template.